MohamedRoshdy2021/todo-list/README.md

 To run the project, execute the following command:

-run this command  npm run start file using live server extension
+run this command  npm run start

 <p align="right">(<a href="#readme-top">back to top</a>)</p>